Skill level

 See symmetry in shapes and objects

-Visually compare height and length of objects.
-Find the longest and the shortest
+Visually compare height and length of objects; find longest and shortest

 See shapes in everyday objects